salimmayan/tap-room/README.md

 ## `Soda Fountain` Tap Room

-#### A React web application that represents a `Tap room Tracker` where a `Soda Fountain store` can track their kegs.
+A React web application that represents a `Tap Room Tracker` where a `Soda Fountain Tap Room` can track their kegs.
 Application lets store track the remaining amount in each Soda Keg & listing of `Main` and `Further Exploration` user stories are listed below.

 <details>